MurphyPone/murphypone.github.io/src/content/occam-and-his-razor.md

 Take $T_4 = \Big\{ \{e_7, e_8\}\Big\}$ along with $T_1 = \Big\{\{e_1\}, \{ e_1, e_2, e_3, e_4 \}\Big\}$.  $T_4$ is _simpler_ than $T_1$ given _no_ $\pi$ yet, as there is no path we could be given that takes us to both $e_4$ and $e_7$.  $T_4$ is bolder because it's _more_ true or false, and that is the definition of simplicity.
 The fragility of $T_4$ is directly proportional to its simplicity and therein lies the profundity of Occam's razor.

-> Since methods that approach the truth more directly have superior _connection_ to the truth or are more _conducive_ to find the truth, it is a relevant and non-circular response to the simplicity puzzle to priove that Ockham strategies approach the truth more directly than all competitors.
+> Since methods that approach the truth more directly have superior _connection_ to the truth or are more _conducive_ to find the truth, it is a relevant and non-circular response to the simplicity puzzle to prove that Occam strategies approach the truth more directly than all competitors.

 - What makes your theory _complex_ is the presence of other theories that predict a _subset_ of what your theory predicts